sagemath/trac_to_gh/Issue 9140.md

 # Issue 9140: construct the normalized laplacian matrix for a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9140

 Original creator: jason